Historical Milestone: Self-Learning Machine Outplays Brute Force with Surprising Beauty

 6 December 2017

 It’s not an ordinary victory.
-What’s shocking, AlphaZero learned the game from scratch in just 4 hours playing only with itself.
+What’s shocking, AlphaZero learned the game from scratch in just 4 hours of playing only with itself.
 Without any human supervision.

 Is Machine Learning The Next Big Thing?